Footage shows 'go slow' lorry drivers on M180 near Doncaster this morning

 Motorists staged a 25mph ‘rolling roadblock’ across the country today (July 4) to take a stand against record fuel prices.

-It included a planned demonstration on the M180 between Scunthorpe and Hatfield, organised by social media group Road Blockage N-Lincs.
+It included a planned demonstration on the M180 near Doncaster, organised by social media group Road Blockage N-Lincs.

 Read More